acoli-repo/AURIS/guidelines/draft/refexp.md

 - semantic class: abstract, person, physical object, action/event, collective, other, unspec

 	Note that there exist subtle dependencies between semantic class and animacy.
 However, critical cases such as collectives (e.g. *a group of people* vs. *a group of hills*) and certain physical objects (e.g. *tree* vs. *stone*) could be either animate or inanimate.
 While semantic class has to do with the perception of an entity, animacy is primary a lexical feature.
 However, default values semantic class and animacy can be derived from WordNet resp.
 GermaNet for a majority of cases.

-## TO INTEGRATE

-Chiarcos and Krasavina (2005):

-- np-form

-	The feature stands for the surface structure of markables

-	- 	none should be used only for non-nominal non-referring expressions, e.g. for clauses that serve as antecedents of event anaphors
-	-	ne proper names
-	-	def-np definite NP, with optional subtypes
-		- poss-np possessive NP
-		- other-np definite NPs containing adjectives like *other*, e.g. *the other man*
-		- the-np any NP with a definite article not covered by another def-np category
-		- dem-np demonstrative NPs involve several sub-types regarding differences with respect to their relative proximity, with optional subtypes
-			- dem-np-prox: proximal *this man*, \...
-			- dem-np-dist: distal *that man*, \...
-	- \*indef-np indefinite NP pper personal pronouns ppos possessive pronouns, pds demonstrative pronouns padv pronominal adverbs, optional subtypes
-		- bare-np indefinites without article, e.g. *men*, *water*, \...
-		- a-np indefinites with indefinite article, e.g. *a man*, \...
-		- another-np indefinites with other, e.g. *another man*
-	-	other for special purposes, we leave this option for later extensions, choosing other
-		- enforces to add a comment describing the type of description Note that np-form has to be annotated both for NPs and PPs!
-	- pron (referring) pronoun, with optional subtypes
-		- pper personal pronouns, *I, me, you, he, him, she, her, it, we, us, they, them*
-		- ppos possessive pronouns, *my, mine, your, yours, \...* prefl reflexive pronouns, *himself, herself, itself, \...* pint interrogative pronouns, *who, where, when, \...*
-		- pds demonstrative pronouns, with optional sub-classes:
-			- pds-prox: proximal *this, these*, *this one*, German *der, die, das, \...*
-			- pds-dist: distal *that, those*, *that one*, German *dieser, diese, dies(es), jener, jene, jenes*
-		- padv: German only: pronominal adverbs, e.g. *davor, deswegen*

-The top level (without reflexives and interrogatives) is in core scheme, remainder in extended scheme